LibreOffice will always be free software

 The Document Foundation Clarifies LibreOffice “Personal Edition” Label

-The LibreOffice community has protested at the appearance of a “personal edition” label in the forthcoming version 7.0 of the hitherto free office suite, and the suggestion that paid-for enterprise editions are in the pipeline.
+The LibreOffice community has protested at the appearance of a "personal edition" label in the forthcoming version 7.0.
+What's coming up then?

 All story began with a bug report earlier this month, raised by a user who spotted that version 7.0 is now branded as “Personal Edition” with the statement in the About dialog that “The Personal edition is supported by volunteers and intended for individual use.”